Jeremy L. Caradonna, PhD

 Research Profile and CV

-I am a trained historian with a deep commitment to interdisciplinary scholarship in the humanities and social sciences.
+I am a trained historian with a deep commitment to interdisciplinary scholarship in the humanities and sciences.
 Although I have a PhD in history, my research interests range from science, technology, and society (STS) and environmental studies to cultural history, the philosophy of science, green business, and agroecology.
 Broadly, I am interested in the ways in which humans interact with the natural environment and how science and concepts of nature affect those interactions.
 On the level of values, I'm fascinated by efforts (in government, the self, academia, NGOs, and the private sector) to make positive transformational change.

-To date, I have written and published on the following subjects: participation in the European Enlightenment, the political culture of Old Regime and Revolutionary France, the history of suicide, the history of deforestation, the Counter-Enlightenment, the concept of public opinion, and the origins and formation of sustainability and sustainable development, ecological economics, and Degrowth, sustainable food systems, and the transition to organic production.
+To date, I have written and published on the following subjects: participation in the European Enlightenment, the political culture of Old Regime and Revolutionary France, the history of suicide, the history of deforestation, the Counter-Enlightenment, the concept of public opinion, and the origins and formation of sustainability and sustainable development, ecological economics, and degrowth, sustainable food systems, and the transition to organic production.

 More precisely, my research projects and interests have revolved around three areas: